uteq/laravel-model-actions/README.md

 Especially the last part about actions being added to a model made sense to me.
 This will keep your models clean, and your actions separated.

+The idea behind this package is that adding actions makes your application more scalable.
+'Grouping' these actions by adding them to a model, makes it easier to comprehend where the action is for.
+It is more declarative having your model $user->action() perform an action than having the action out of the blue.
+To create more context you would have to always prefix your action UserCreateAction for example.

 You will need php 8.0

 ## Installation